Alfredoeb9/Fitness-App-FrontEnd/README.md

-Musical Mousse is a web application that allows users to stream music and create their own playlists.
+Musical Mousse is a web application that allows users to track their workouts.
 The application is built with a focus on delivering an intuitive and enjoyable experience for users.

 ## Technologies Used